sebastianromerocruz/CS3113-material/README.md

     - Due by 11:59pm means your project was successfully uploaded _by that time_.
 This means that the version to be graded must be uploaded in both Brightspace and GitHub at that time.
     - Start uploading your project at least an hour before the deadline.
     - Projects received **1 minute late** are considered to be **a day** late.
-    - The first project is due on the Friday of week 3.

 - If there are any issues with uploading your project, you must email me **before the due date**.
     - While I check email regularly, do not expect a response over the weekend or close to deadlines.